Show off what makes you unique — correctly.

 My natural ability to effectively manage my time is what makes me unique.
 I think it's essential to hone in on time management skills to support overall balance in the workplace and at home.
 I've found that doing so dramatically reduces stress and inefficiencies at work and improves my ability to follow through on my commitments in a timely manner.
 Also, by managing my time effectively, it allows me to better manage expectations for my peers, supervisors, and senior leadership team members.
 In my prior role as an Administrative Assistant, I was selected to develop a time-management presentation and train others on how to effectively manage time, given that the senior leadership team took notice that I was especially good at it.

 The fact that I am an avid communicator and continually work to improve my communication skills is what makes me unique.
 I've found that one of the biggest challenges on projects is the team members' inability to communicate effectively, which can cause unnecessary problems.
 As a result, I make it a point to speak about communication at the launch of every new project, which includes the importance of active listening.
 If we don't listen, then we can't communicate with each other from an informed perspective.
 I am a member of a local Toastmasters group and also take classes one to two times per year to hone in on my verbal and written communication skills.

 Restaurant or Retail Manager — Unique attribute: Responding to negative consumer feedback

-Be truly unique by standing out during your interview.
+Be truly unique by standing out during your interview and showing that you are the best candidate for the job.
 Not sure how?
 Our TopInterview coaches can help!